It is a perfect dessert for a party, potluck, or to just indulge in without any reason. It takes only a few minutes of prep time.

 - Roasted peanuts - they add a slight crunch, if you are adding salted ones you can cut down on the salt in the recipe or just skip it.

-- Chocolate - add some grated chocolate over the ice cream layers, or while serving.
+- Chocolate - add some grated chocolate over the ice cream layers to make chocolate peanut butter ice cream.
+You can also top some while serving.

 You might also like this salted caramel ice cream recipe.